-Applicants should have, or be studying for, a PhD in statistics, biostatistics, computer science, bioinformatics, computational biology, or related quantitative discipline.
+Applicants should have, or be studying for, a PhD in biostatistics, bioinformatics, computational biology, computer science, electronic engineering, human genetics, statistics, or related quantitative discipline.
 A strong computational background is also required.

 Applicants should send a CV, a short research statement, and names of three referees to me.

 The University of Michigan offers competing salary and excellent benefits.
 Ann Arbor is a progressive city of about 100,000, with excellent students and a wide vareity of sports and muscal activities.
 The city is rated very highly in national surveys for quality of life and has the amenities of a city many times its size.